-5.2 Aggregation of Coincident Indicators
+5.2 Composite Coincident Index and Replication

 To examine to what extent the composite coincident index (CCI) deviates from the reference cycle, we compare the official reference dates with the dates of peaks and troughs implied by the CCI.
 We use the Bry-Boschan algorithm procedure (see section 3) to identify dates of peaks and troughs of the CCI, because ESRI uses it to calculate the diffusion index that gives fundamental information to determine the reference dates.
-Here, we use the coincident indicators seasonally adjusted by the official agents, so that we can exclude influence of seasonal adjustment on dating results.
+To begin with, we use the coincident indicators seasonally adjusted by the official agents, so that we can exclude influence of different seasonal adjustment on dating results.